nathimel/sciterra/README.md

 #### Publication

-A publication object is a minimal wrapper of the publication data, and minimally should have a string identifier.
-It is designed to encompass the basic metadata contained in the results from some bibliographic database API.
+A publication object is a minimal wrapper around publication data, and should have a string identifier.
+It is designed to standardize the basic metadata contained in the results from some bibliographic database API.

 ```python
 from sciterra import Atlas, Publication